-- (1) We currently have no unsecured ratings assigned to any of our long-term debt. - (2) n/r indicates no rating assigned for this rating category
+- (1) We currently have no long-term debt that is unsecured. - (2) N/R indicates no rating assigned for this category.

 We have financial and other contractual agreements in place containing provisions which, upon a credit rating downgrade below specified levels, may require the posting of collateral in the form of letters of credit or other acceptable collateral.
 Our primary exposure to potential collateral postings is at rating levels of BBB-/Baa3 or below.
-As of December 31, 2014, our maximum potential collateral requirements were as follows:
+As of December 31, 2015, our maximum potential collateral requirements were as follows: